Tips and resources for coping with extreme heat

 New Yorkers who are vulnerable should use air conditioning to stay cool, go to a place that has air conditioning if it is not available at home, drink water at regular intervals, and limit strenuous activity, especially during the hottest parts of the day.
 New Yorkers are urged to check in on vulnerable friends, family members and neighbors to help them stay cool.

 New York City cooling centers will be open to help New Yorkers stay cool.
-Cooling centers are air conditioned facilities, such as libraries, community centers, and senior centers, that are open to the public during heat emergencies.
 To find the cooling center closest to you, call 311 (TTY: 212-504-4155) or visit NYC Emergency Management's Cooling Center Finder at NYC.gov/oem

 Numerous beaches were closed Saturday due to bacteria levels - especially in Suffolk County.
 Residents are urged to call the Bathing Beach Hotline at 631-852-5822 for more information.